 It is by the grace of God that Newham Council, initially favourable to the mosque idea, are now determined to see the back of the group We also thank God for the decision of the Secretary of State and of the Courts.

 But don’t forget, going back this was indeed a pre-reformation Christian settlement.
 The Abbey brothers spent time in prayer while they raised and grew all kinds of food.
-They fed the surrounding people with grain and bread, with vegetables and meat from their cattle, sheep and pigs.
-Names of streets, the DLR station (Abbey Road) and of the Victorian pumping house nearby all testify to the rich Christian heritage of this deeply spiritual site.
+They fed the surrounding people with grain and bread, with vegetables and meat from their livestock.
+The temporary mosque (previously a chemical works) stands on a marshy part of the old abbey where the monks possibly grazed their pigs.
+It would have been suitable for little else.
+One website records that William de Montfichet, who gave land to the Cistercians to establish an abbey in 1135, also gave the monks the right to allow their pigs to graze and forage freely on his lands.
+Names of streets like Abbey Lane, the DLR station (Abbey Road) and the nearby Abbey Mills Victorian pumping house all testify to the Christian heritage of this deeply spiritual site.

 Directions for travel to West Ham

-So come along to the next prayer meeting at West Ham: We gather on every first Saturday in the month from 10.30am to 12.30 pm.
+So come along to the next prayer meeting at West Ham: Unless forbidden by the Johnson regime we gather by the grace of God on every first Saturday in the month from 10.30am to 12.30 pm.
 You will find us at the site where the Greenway pedestrian path crosses Canning Road.
 Aim for Channel Sea House at E15 3ND (Streetmap.co.uk).

-If coming by rail, finish by taking the DLR from either Stratford or West Ham to Abbey Road.
+If coming by rail, finish by taking the DLR from either Stratford or West Ham to Abbey Road (although it is possible to walk from West Ham).
 Turn right out of Abbey Road station, and left up Canning Road.
 We meet at the top on the left on the Greenway.
 It’s not that much of a walk from West Ham station either.

 Come along and be challenged and blessed